The studio module allows administrator users to quickly create their own modules. It generates a number of files in the

 www/go/modules/PACKAGE/NAME/ subdirectory.
 Subsequently, the module is

-Trying to install a studio module into business or community generate an error message.
+Trying to install a studio module into business or community generates an error message.

 It is not possible to save two different entities with the same name.